The Jewish Roots of the Christian Faith

 - Michael L. Brown, The Real Kosher Jesus , Frontline, 2012.

-Aside from the three books above, all additional reading material will be available free online.
+Aside from the two books above, all additional reading material will be available free online.

 No prerequisites required – all are welcome!